University Funding

 Scientific exchange

-This line of funding targets research associates at the postdoc level and above and supports contributions to conferences with significant participation from the University of Lucerne and an international or interdisciplinary character.
-A minimum of 50% participation by international speakers and/or a clearly interdisciplinary character is expected.
+This funding line targets scientific staff at postdoctoral level and above and supports contributions to conferences with significant participation from the University of Lucerne and with an international or interdisciplinary character.
+A minimum of 50% international participation and/or a clearly interdisciplinary character is expected.
+Contributions for visiting scholars, lecture series and other activities that serve scientific networking can also be applied for.
+The maximum contribution is CHF 10,000.